joshbegley/nyt-latest/README.md

 `Coaching sessions at the People’s Improv Theater were aimed at helping math experts connect with laypeople and give engaging presentations.`\
 https://nytimes.com/2023/07/19/nyregion/improv-theater-mathematicians.html?searchResultPosition=7

-**Aldean Video for ‘Try That in a Small Town’ Pulled Amid Backlash**\
+**Jason Aldean Video for ‘Try That in a Small Town’ Pulled Amid Backlash**\
-`Jason Aldean, the country singer who released the song in May, said the tune is an ode to the “feeling of a community” he had growing up.
+`The country singer, who released the song in May, said the tune is an ode to the “feeling of a community” he had growing up.
 Critics say it is offensive.`\
 https://nytimes.com/2023/07/19/arts/music/jason-aldean-try-that-in-a-small-town-cmt.html?searchResultPosition=8

 **Putin Is Doubling Down on Failure**\